Sin-tija-L/python-100-days-challenge/content/day63.md

 By now, your `day63.py` file should have nothing in it.

-👉 Now run the application.
+👉 To run this code use terminal and run the file.
 Watch in amazement as nothing happens!

+To run this code open new Terminal and type python `python_files/day63.py` or `python3 python_files/day63.py` and see the result! 🚀

 Remember, Python runs the code in the `day63.py` file, which at the moment is empty.
 So we need to import the code.